ibm-cloud-docs/Cloudant/offerings/learning-center.md

 All simple enough so far.

-If we delete the document later, A "revision 3" is created !
+If we delete the document later, A "revision 3" is created.

 Unlike almost any other database, Cloudant keeps a reference for deleted documents.
 A deletion is just another document revision - a special one where _deleted: true replaces the document body.

 In fact the document's recent revision history (the tree of revisions - remember we could have more than one of each revision number) - is kept.

-Note
+Note:

 You can't use Cloudant's revision tree as a version control system to retrieve or "rollback" to an older revision.
-Once a revision is superceded, the document body of the older revision is deleted and its disk space recovered in a process called "compaction".
+Once a revision is superseded, the document body of the older revision is deleted and its disk space recovered in a process called "compaction".
 Compaction occurs automatically in Cloudant, so it's not safe to assume that old revisions will be available to be retrieved.

-To summarise:
+To summarize:

-revision tokens are generated by the database on add/edit/delete. (you never need to create your own revision tokens). generally, the revision number increases by one each time, but more complex scenarios are possible (we'll cover this later). older document bodies are discarded or compacted (don't rely on being able to get them back). all Cloudant operations that change a document need the document's _id AND its _rev (this is unlike most databases)
+Revision tokens are generated by the database on add/edit/delete. (you never need to create your own revision tokens).
+Generally, the revision number increases by one each time, but more complex scenarios are possible (we'll cover this later).
+Older document bodies are discarded or compacted (don't rely on being able to get them back).
+All Cloudant operations that change a document need the document's _id AND its _rev (this is unlike most databases).

 That's the end of this part.
 The next part is called "Authentication".